 Fort William has plenty of mid-range hotel options in the main centre including a Travelodge and Premier Inn.
 Plus quite a few of the independent hotels to choose from Imperial Hotel (2.4 miles), Distillery Guest House (1.4 miles) or Lothlorien (10.7 miles)

-Are you planning your Ben Nevis walk?
-Are you hiking solo?
+Are you planning your Ben Nevis walk and wondering how long it will take?
+Are you hiking solo or do you want to know about the route?
 Ask me any questions in the comments or send me a message on Facebook.

 Love hiking?
 Read more of my hiking adventures here